bmth-arg-wiki/bmth-arg-wiki.github.io/pages/music/song-koolaid.md

 Does not seem to contain any clues in the [spectrograms](spectrograms.md).

 The 8-bit version of this song was released through the ARG website and has seen a few interesting changes.
+It also has [an official music video](https://www.youtube.com/watch?v=Jq4NhAnnD0Q).

 ## Kool-Aid (8-bit)